 The main difference is notching the braces underneath the kerfing, because there are a lot more angles to deal with.
 I’ll show you some tricks though that can help you minimize your mistakes, and make the process more enjoyable.

-If you have any questions on the process, or how to attach the back plate, please leave a comment and I’ll be glad to answer them.
+If you have any questions on the process, or how to attach the back plate,please Post a Question in the Q&A Forum and I’ll be glad to help.
 Happy building.

 Next Post: Part 13 – Attaching the Top Plate